anzusystems/common-admin/docs/editor/nodes/embed-poll/index.md

 # embedPoll

 ## Features
-- for now just select from existing polls
+- User can select from existing polls

 ## Node schema